WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 Typst is a great typesetting tool.
 It's also great as a drawing tool.
-Reviewing its history of #{ datetime.today() - datetime(year: 2019, month: 12, day: 1) }.days() days, it has evolved from a simple typesetting tool to a powerful tool that can do way more then typesetting documents alone.
-The community's developed Presentation and poster templates, people are using it to draw #elink("https://github.com/wensimehrp/paiagram")[train timetable diagrams] as well as complex mathematical graphs.
+Reviewing its history of #{ datetime.today() - datetime(year: 2019, month: 12, day: 1) }.days() days, it has evolved from a simple typesetting tool to a powerful tool that can do way more than typesetting documents alone.
+The community has developed presentation and poster templates, people are using it to draw #elink("https://github.com/wensimehrp/paiagram")[train timetable diagrams] as well as complex mathematical graphs.
 Despite all these, one thing nobody has done (or at least I haven't seen anyone doing) is using Typst to create animations.

 An animation is a sequence of images.
-Typst can generate images from typst code, so in theory, it is possible to generate an animation using Typst.
+Typst can generate images from Typst code, so in theory, it is possible to generate an animation using Typst.
 A simple way to do this is to first generate all frames as images using a loop or something else that serves the same purpose